 Julianne Goodfellow is Director of Government Affairs, working directly with Cindy Chetti.
 Prior to coming to NMHC, Julianne worked for Congressman William D. Delahunt as his Legislative Assistant on Economic Development.
 Julianne advised Congressman Delahunt on transportation, energy, and environment policy including the American Recovery and Reinvestment Act and the American Clean Energy and Security Act.
 In this position, Julianne was also responsible for hosting monthly meetings to facilitate the collaboration of city of Quincy Downtown Redevelopment partners.
 Julianne has a BA in Honors English from the College of the Holy Cross in Worcester, MA.

-Hailey L. Ray is Manager, NMHC PAC with primary responsibility for supporting NMHC’s Political Action Committee.
+Hailey L. Ray is Director, NMHC PAC with primary responsibility for supporting NMHC’s Political Action Committee.
 Hailey brings 10 years of experience in the political campaign and PAC world.
 She has previously worked on Capitol Hill for the late Congressman John Adler and Congresswoman Doris Matsui, as well as on their respective campaigns.
 Also prior to joining NMHC in 2014, Hailey served as the PAC / Government Affairs Manager at the National Community Pharmacists Association.
 Hailey holds a B.A. in Politics, with a Minor in English from Catholic University.

 Jennifer M. Angebranndt, CMP, is Vice President of Meetings, with primary responsibility for contracting, planning and overseeing all NMHC meetings.
 Jennifer has more than twenty years of meeting and trade show management experience.
 Prior to joining NMHC, she was the Meetings Manager and subsequently the Trade Show and Education Forum Manager for the Health Industry Distributors Association.
 She holds a Bachelor of Arts degree from Louisiana State University.

-Deanita Davis, CMP, is Assistant Director of Meetings, with primary responsibility for administering, coordinating, and managing all aspects of NMHC's meetings.
+Deanita Davis, CMP, is Director of Meetings, with primary responsibility for administering, coordinating, and managing all aspects of NMHC's meetings.
 Deanita has over fifteen years of experience planning and managing a variety of events and conferences.
 Prior to joining NMHC, she was the Conference & Meetings Director at Sister Cities International.
 Deanita holds a Bachelor of Arts from The American University and Master of Tourism Administration from The George Washington University.

 Melissa Rowan, CMP, is Assistant Director of Meetings with primary responsibility for coordinating, implementing and managing all aspects of NMHC meetings and sponsorships.
 Melissa has over 6 years of experience planning and managing a variety of events, conferences, and trade shows.
 Melissa has a B.A. in Communications from Marymount University.